 The average compensation of you can get for asbestos can be summarised as follows:

 - Compensation for pain and suffering (the asbestos condition).

 - Care services for family members looking after the claimant

 - DIY and maintenance costs

-- There could be many more items of compensation that will be dependent upon individual facts of the case.
+- There could be many more compensation items that will depend upon individual facts of the case.

 - Compensation for pain and suffering before death

-- Bereavement award (if right conditions are met)
+- Bereavement award (if the right conditions are met)